18 Top-Rated Small Towns in Connecticut

 Read More: Top-Rated Things to Do in Litchfield, CT

-Tourists looking for an authentic Connecticut town by the shore should give Milford a look.
+Tourists looking for an authentic Connecticut town by the shore should give Milford a try.
 Less crowded and touristy than many of the other beach towns in the southern region of the state, the charming character is hard to match.

 Many historical buildings remain in the old town and have been repurposed into cafés, boutiques, and shops.
 The enticing town green is one of the largest in the state and a perfect spot to picnic or enjoy a book.